 No tropical rainforest plants list would be complete without a carnivorous plant!
-Pitcher plants have evolved to prey on insects.
-They grow in areas where the soil is low in nutrients.
+Pitcher plants have evolved to prey on insects, and are found in areas in which the soil is low in nutrients.

-There are many different types of pitcher plant, but all work in the same way.
-They lure insects with nectar or tempting scents.
-The insects then slip down into the plant’s tube.
-Hairs in the sides of the tube prevent the insect from escaping.
+There are many different types of pitcher plant; all work in the same way.
+Insects fall into the plant’s tube-like body after having been lured in with nectar or tempting scents.
+The insects are prevented from escaping by hairs in the sides of the tube.

-The insect eventually drowns in a pool of liquid at the bottom of the tube.
-The plant draws nutrients from the insect’s body.
-Some of the most well-known pitcher plants are those of the Nepenthes genus.
+The insects eventually drown in a pool of liquid at the bottom of the tube.
+The plant draws nutrients from bodies of their prey.

-Heliconias are flowering plants that grown in the tropical rainforests of the Americas.
-They grow on the forest floor, and their brightly-coloured flowers attract hummingbirds, which pollinate the plant.
+Heliconias are flowering plants found in the tropical rainforests of the Americas.
+They grow on the forest floor, and are pollinated by hummingbirds attracted by their brightly-colored flowers.

-Heliconias are popular all over the world as ornamental plants.
-They are also known as ‘lobster claws’ due to the shape of the flowers.
+Heliconias are popular ornamental plants in many parts of the world.
+They are also known as ‘lobster claws’ due to the shape of their flowers.